 Track and Field at Beverly Manor School is thriving!
 For the 2019-2020 school year, we will practice after school, Monday through Friday from 3:05 pm until 4:30 pm.
 Our first practice will be on March 9 at Beverly Manor School.
-Please contact our track and field coach, Mr. Maxwell, by email with any questions ([email protected]).
-We welcome all students from grades 6-8.
+Please contact our track and field coach, Mr. Maxwell, by email with any questions ([email protected]) or Mr. Tapling at [email protected] We welcome all students from grades 6-8.
 Whether you have never participated/competed in sports before, or if you are an experienced athlete, we would love to have you!
 Being a part of our track and field program is a unique experience that offers students the chance to improve personal fitness and promote physical/emotional well-being.
 It’s also really fun!
 Please sign up for track and field today!

 Our volleyball program is an IESA endorsed program open to all 6th, 7th, and 8th-grade girls.
 It consists of a 7th grade and 8th-grade team.
 Participants must have a current physical on file and pass a 3-day tryout.
 The season runs from late November thru early March.
 In addition to playing against other schools in our area, the teams participate in multiple tournaments.
 Notices for tryouts will be posted once the dates are set, and team communication is done using the Remind 101 system.
-The 8th grade coach is Mr. Richard Conklin and the 7th grade coach is __________________.
+The 8th grade coach is Mr. Richard Conklin and the 7th grade coach is Alexis Jewell.

 In Yearbook Club, we design, promote, and sell the District 50 Yearbook.
 Assisted by teachers, 7th & 8th-grade students use an online computer program to stylize the yearbook by creating pages, choosing cover options, selecting fonts and color palates, and much more.
 Students in Yearbook Club are also primarily responsible for taking the pictures that will end up in the yearbook, as well as, conducting interviews for certain pages.
 This club takes place throughout the entire school year and begins with an initial meeting of interest where students apply for jobs including photographers, interviewers, page editors, and yearbook managers.
-From there, Yearbook Club sponsors, Mrs. Wallace and Miss Darrow, select students to join the team.
+From there, Yearbook Club sponsors, Mrs. Tapling and Miss Darrow, select students to join the team.
 Our main goal is to capture the atmosphere of John L. Hensey and Beverly Manor for each school year so students have an original and fun memory book to look back on for years to come.